Worms 4: Mayhem

-Worms 4: Mayhem is a 3D artillery turn-based tactics video game developed by Team17 and published by Codemasters and Majesco Entertainment.
+Worms 4: Mayhem is a 3D artillery turn-based tactics video game developed by Team17 and published by Codemasters and Majesco.
 It is the eighth installment in the Worms series, and the successor to Worms 3D.
 The game was released in 2005 for PlayStation 2, Xbox and Windows.

 Plot

 The player's team of worms arrives at Worminkle University, where they meet Professor Worminkle, who trains the team to use various weapons.
 Worminkle then sets the team assignments to sneak into enemy buildings and destroy their construction sites.
 To flee government agents, Worminkle and the team travel back in time to the Middle Ages using Worminkle's time machine, but the machine gets damaged as they are ambushed by wizards and knights.
 After fighting through them, the team proceed to the Wild West to find gold to keep the machine powered, fighting Boggy the Kid in the process, and to Ancient Arabia to recover jewels stolen by Ali Baboon and his pesky thieves and keep the machine's navigation controls balanced.

 After recovering the jewels, Worminkle fixes the machine, but accidentally drops a letter.
 The team reads the letter, which reveals that the government was planning to build a new research laboratory to replace Worminkle University.
 Worminkle quickly takes the letter back and continues the journey with the team.
 However, they end up travelling far back to the Stone Age, where Worminkle betrays the team, revealing to them that he actually used them as part of his plan to escape from the Government.
 Planning to abandon the team in the Stone Age, he flees, but crashes into a mountain, forcing him to fix the time machine.

 Determined to catch Worminkle, the team battle through caveworms and dinoworms.
 Once they manage to reach Worminkle on a volcano island, the team, having acknowledged what he did to them, steals the time machine and travels back to the present day, leaving Worminkle stranded in the Stone Age.